thomasding/td-vimrc/README.md

     * Show your project directory in tree structure with [NERDTree](https://github.com/scrooloose/nerdtree).

-        > Press `,n` in Normal mode to jump to the NERDTree window, opening it if hidden.
+        > Press `\n` in Normal mode to jump to the NERDTree window, opening it if hidden.

-        > Press `,N` in Normal mode to toggle the NERDTree window.
+        > Press `\N` in Normal mode to toggle the NERDTree window.

         > Here are some most frequent key bindings used in NEDTree window: